Prisms & Isos

 Several of the types in Arrow Core fit this pattern of sealed hierarchy, and

-the corresponding left
+the corresponding left and right.

 Constructing values